vinaygaba/Ultimate-String-Array-List/README.md

 ![Feature Image](/images/StringArrayList.png)

 As an Android developer, I absolutely hate it when I have to worry about getting data for common use cases which involve things like list of countries, list of states or even letting the users enter their birth year.
-Even if I do find the data, it is hardly in a format that I can use easily.
+We see this in most android apps, especially the ones which have a form that a user needs to fill.
+Even if I do find the data , it is hardly in a format that I can use easily in my app.
 Honestly, this is :poop:!

 So I decided to do this :poop: work for you :smile:!
 This repo will be a comprehensive list of common use cases like these with data in a format which is extremely easy to use in an Android app.

 **We have enough things to worry about as an Android developer and collecting data for common use cases shouldn't be one of them!**

 Current List of String-Arrays
 -----------------------------
 The repository has the following list of string-array.
 Please note that this is continously being updated so do check frequently.
 You can also send in your requests via the issue tracker.
+I am hoping that you take some inspiration from the categories I am adding and make contributions to this repo to make it more useful.

 Name|Description
 ----|-----------